mauserzjeh/cod-asset-importer/README.md

     - `Window > Toggle System Console`
 - To import a map
     - `File > Import > CoD Asset Importer > Import map`
-    - Browse to the map inside the maps folder
+    - Browse to the map inside the `maps` folder
 - To import a model
     - `File > Import > CoD Asset Importer > Import model`
+    - Select the version of the model
-    - Browse to the model inside the xmodel folder
+    - Browse to the model inside the `xmodel` folder

 ## Installation from source